Dr. Bogdan Savchynskyy, WiSe 2025/26

 This lecture belongs to the Master in Physics (specialization Computational Physics, code "MVSpec"), Masters of Data and Computer Science, Applied Informatics, as well as Master Mathematics programs, but is also open for students of Scientific Computing and anyone interested.

-The course is devoted to combinatorial optimization, which includes but not limited to algorithms on graphs, integer linear programming, pseudo-boolean optimization, matroids and submodularity.
+The course is devoted to combinatorial optimization, which includes but not limited to algorithms on graphs, integer linear programming, pseudo-boolean optimization and submodularity.

 A distinctive feature of this course is its motivation by machine learning applications, which shifts the optimization accent from attaining an optimal solution to a problem, to obtaining an accurate enough solution very fast.
 The reason for this shift is complexity of models used in modern artificial intelligence-related branches and the lesson they teach us: Better results can be easier attained by more accurate models rather than by more accurate optimization.